-Responding to events

-If you want to provide additional processing of newly entered data or have more control over user interactions with the data, you can choose to enable events in the Web DataWindow client control.
+Responding to events If you want to provide additional processing of newly entered data or have more control over user interactions with the data, you can choose to enable events in the Web DataWindow client control.
 To do so, you set the Client Events property on the Web Generation page in the DataWindow painter or call the SetWeight method in a server-side script.
 The client control supports several events:

-ButtonClicking ItemError RowFocusChanging UpdateStart

-ButtonClicked ItemFocusChanged

-Clicked OnSubmit

-ItemChanged RowFocusChanged

-Most of these events have similar arguments and the same return codes as the events of the PowerBuilder DataWindow control.
-For information, see the DataWindow Reference or online Help.

-Implementing an event

-To write a script for an event of the client control, you define a function whose name is the control name plus the event name, separated by an underscore:

-'''

-HTMLGenObjectName_eventname ( arguments )

-'''

-The control name is the one you specified using the SetHTMLObjectName method or the Object Name property on the Web Generation page in the DataWindow painter.
-The script must be enclosed in SCRIPT tags.
-You can include client methods in the script if client scripting is enabled (described next).

-This example prevents focus from changing if the user tries to go back to an earlier row.
-In this case the name of the DataWindow control is dwMine:

-'''

-<SCRIPT Language=JavaScript>

-function dwMine RowFocusChanging(curRow, newRow)

-if (newRow < curRow) { return 1; }

-</SCRIPT>

-'''

-You can put the script anywhere in your Web page template.

-Calling client methods

-To write scripts that call methods of the client control, you must enable client scripting.
-To do so, you can set the Client Scriptable property in the DataWindow painter or call the SetWeight method in a server-side script.

-Several client methods accomplish the same tasks as actions of Button controls.
-If your DataWindow object uses Button controls to implement scrolling and updating, you might not need to do any client scripting.
+ButtonClicking ItemError RowFocusChanging ButtonClicked ItemFocusChanged UpdateStart Clicked OnSubmit - ItemChanged RowFocusChanged Most of these events have events of the PowerBuilde DataWindow Reference of er DataWindow control.
+F e same return codes as the For information, see the Implementing an event To write a script for an event of the client control, you define a function whose name is the control name plus the event name, separated by an underscore: HTMLGenObjectName_eventname (arguments) The control name is the or method or the Object Nam DataWindow painter.
+The include client methods in next). ne property on the Web G script must be enclosed i eneration page in the n SCRIPT tags.
+You can This example prevents for earlier row.
+In this case th - { if (newRo } e=JavaScript> RowFocusChanging(cu w < curRow) { retur You can put the script any where in your Web page template.
+Calling client methods To write scripts that call n scripting.
+To do so, you ca DataWindow painter or ca an set the Client Scriptabl Several client methods accontrols.
+If your DataWin scrolling and updating, you dow object uses Button c ontrols to implement